London VCs launch joint initiative to expand funding opportunities for underrepresented founders – TechCrunch

-A group of UK-based VCs have come together to create a new virtual pitching event designed to address the problems with the current startup ecosystem which can lead to inequalities and ‘warm intros’ made only between privileged classes and ethnicities.
+A group of U.K.-based VCs have come together to create a new virtual pitching event designed to address the problems with the current startup ecosystem that can lead to inequalities and “warm intros” made only between privileged classes and ethnicities.

 Held on the 30th of September, “Access All” will be a new virtual event geared toward founders from underrepresented groups.